Administration order

 Order for sale

-An instruction granted by the court to force the sale of a property.
+An order from the court to force the sale of a property.

 Ordinary cause